WICG/scheduling-apis/README.md

 ## Why a higher level API?
 Above proposal covers gaps in the platform, in addition there are other problems that a (higher level) standardized scheduling library would address:

 #### i.
 Easier to use disparate set of scheduling APIs
-Too many disparate scheduling APIs (rAF, rIC, settimeout) that require managing time budgets and bookkeeping -- that developers can’t understand when/how to use correctly.
+There are too many disparate scheduling APIs (rAF, rIC, settimeout, queueMicrotask) that require managing time budgets and bookkeeping -- that developers can’t understand when / how to use correctly.
+The higher level API would present a simple interface (with priorities and postTask) and hide the complexity.

 #### ii.
 Address userspace “coordination” issue (multi-actor problem)
 JS needs to cooperatively schedule between different parts of the app, and they need a common set of priorities for tasks.
 Some parts of the app may be using a JS scheduler with priorities but other parts of the app may not or may use a different priority mechanism (eg. embedded libraries).
 So low priority work in one system can get prioritized over high priority work in another.\
 Some motivating discussion here: https://github.com/w3c/requestidlecallback/issues/68

 #### iii.
+Support cancellation & dynamically updating priority
+See related note on lower level API.
+The higher level API would need to run at high priority, so that it can process calls to cancel or repost.

+#### iv.
 Easier to reason about and track priority
 JS library could make it easy to trace back current work to what triggered the work and corresponding priority, and make it easier to connect the dots.
 For instance, in response to high priority user interaction, work is flowing through the system (fetches, post-processing, followed by rendering) and should inherit the original priority.